Caleana lyonsii

-Caleana lyonsii, commonly known as the midget duck orchid is a species of orchid endemic to the south-west of Western Australia.
+Caleana lyonsii, commonly known as midget duck orchid is a species of orchid endemic to the south-west of Western Australia.
 It is distinguished by its single smooth narrow leaf which is usually withered by flowering time and its up to ten small, greenish flowers.
 It grows in harsh environments in disjunct populations between Kalbarri and Southern Cross and has the smallest flowers of its genus in Western Australia.

 Description

 Caleana lyonsii has a single leaf, 4-10 mm long, 4-8 mm wide and which is usually withered at flowering time.
 Up to ten greenish-yellow flowers, 12-15 mm long and 4-5 mm wide are borne on a thin, wiry stalk 60-200 mm high.
 The dorsal sepal and petals are narrow and hang downwards with the dorsal sepal pressed against the column which has broad wings, forming a bucket-like shape.
 The lateral sepals are also narrow but bend outwards.
 The entire upper surface of the labellum is covered with glands or calli and those nearer the tip are darker.
 Flowering occurs from late September to November.